 Tourism is one of the most effective means to empower employment, increase demand for local products and services, better infrastructure, develop education and bring foreign capital into these poor rural areas.

-The Amazon Rainforest is considered the “Lungs of the World” and it covers Peru from 70%.
+The Amazon Rainforest is considered the “Lungs of the World” and it covers Peru of 70%.
 Moreover, the country can pride in a big number of climates and microclimates.
 These represent Andean mountain range, the Amazon, deserts, semi-deserts, savannahs, seaside, etc. All these give homes to millions of plants and animals as well as humans, who are quite depend on the land too.
 When it comes to the air, which we breathe, or the food that the Mother Earth gives us.